Darshan660/digital-resume/README.md

 Note:- Every section which may include certificates are clickable so please click on the text itself to view the certificates.

+Thank you for visiting my digital resume!
+I hope you find it informative and engaging.
+If you have any questions or would like to connect, feel free to reach out to me.